carinam17/carinam17.github.io/Services/README.md

 ***
 ### Website copy

 Businesses and service providers don't necessarily need a website; they need more customers and clients.
 The good news is that a strategically designed website can meet this goal--an important component of which is clear and compelling content.
-Written content (known as copy) includes biographies, company profiles, product and service descriptions.
+Written content (known as copy) includes biographies, company profiles, and product or service descriptions.

 ### Product names, slogans, and taglines

 What's in a name?
 Quite a bit, since it is often the first impression clients and customers will have about your company, products, or services.

-Clarity combined with stylistically interesting and vivid descriptions will position your product and service as exactly what your customers and clients want or need, so make sure every word counts.
+Clarity combined with stylistically interesting and vivid descriptions position your product and service as exactly what your customers and clients want or need, so make sure every word counts.

 ### Blog posts

 Blog posts are opportunities to educate potential customers as well as position yourself as an authority in your field or your company as a dependable leader in your field.
 Sharing this content on social media further engages your audience and draw prospects to your business.

-These pieces should be interesting and engaging to a human reader, yet optimized to be suggested by search engines.
+These pieces should be interesting and appealing to a human reader, yet optimized to be suggested by search engines.
 Since blog writing takes valuable time, consider delegating this important task to a writer.

 ### Product and service descriptions